AstuteSource/chasten/README.md

 executable line of non-test and test-case functions in a Python project.
 Note that the `pattern` attribute specifies the XPATH version 2.0 expression that `chasten` will use to detect the specified type of Python function.
-You can type `poetry run chasten configure validate --config <path to chasten-configuration/ directory>` after filling in `<path to chasten-configuration>` with the fully-qualified name of your configuration directory and the tool will confirm that your configuration meets the tool's specification.
+You can type `chasten configure validate --config <path to chasten-configuration/ directory>` after filling in `<path to chasten-configuration>` with the fully-qualified name of your configuration directory and the tool will confirm that your configuration meets the tool's specification.
+You can also use the command `chasten configure create` command to automatically generate a starting configuration!
+Typing `chasten configure --help` will further explain how to use the tool's configuration sub-command.

 ```yml
 checks: